-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. ) Filed by the Registrant Filed by a Party other than the Registrant [] Check the appropriate box: Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to (section)240.14a-11(c) or (section)240.14a-12 Erie Indemnity Company -----(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: .....
-Aggregate number of securities to which transaction applies: 2) \\\\\ Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 3) (Set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: 4) -----Total fee paid: 5) -----[] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-Amount Previously Paid: 1) Form, Schedule or Registration Statement No.: 2) 3) Filing Party: 4) Date Filed: [LOGO]
+SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+(Amendment No. ) Registrant [X] urty other than the Registrant [ ] Check t he app propriate box: [ ] [ ] [x] [ ] Conf (as Defi Defi Soli iminary Proxy Statement fidential, for Use of the Commission Only permitted by Rule 14a-6(e)(2)) initive Proxy Statement anitive Additional Materials citing Material Pursuant to (section)240.14a-11(c) section)240.14a-12 Erie Indemnity Company (Name of Registrant as Specified In Its Charter) Person(s) Filing Proxy Statement if other than the Registrant) Payment of Fi ling Fee (Check the appropriate box): [X] No f ee required. [] computed on table below per Exchange Act .es 14a-6(i)(1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] Fee paid previously with preliminary materials. [] Exch offs regi k box if any part of the fee is offset as provided by lange Act Rule 0-11(a)(2) and identify the filing for which the setting fee was paid previously.
+Identify the previous filing by stration statement number, or the Form or Schedule and the date of filing.
+1) 2) 3) 4) Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed: